Do you want to find the best iron filters for well water?

 Even though water softeners are primarily used to remove scale from your water such as calcium and magnesium, they can also be effective at removing low levels of ferrous iron.
 Remember, ferrous iron is the completely dissolved iron in your well water.

-What Are The Best Iron Filters For Well Water?
+Our Reviews of the Best Iron Filters For Well Water

-Here are my top picks for the best iron removing filters if you have well water with the pros and cons of each filter...
+Here are my top picks for the best whole house iron filters if you have well water with the pros and cons of each filter...

-The Fleck injection control head automatically back washes the filter and sends iron down the drain while only needed one tank.
+The Fleck injection control head automatically backwashes the filter and sends iron down the drain while only needing one tank.

 It is pretty easy to install if you have some basic DIY and plumbing skills.
 The tank also ships pre-loaded with media for an easier install.

-It basically works because the air pocket at the top of the tank oxidizes the iron in the water, and then it is removes using a low-cost sediment filter at the bottom.
+It basically works because the air pocket at the top of the tank oxidizes the iron in the water, and then it is removed using a low-cost sediment filter at the bottom.

 The AFWFilters filter also uses a Fleck air injection control system, so two tanks is not necessary.
 This system comes with a stainless steel bypass valve so you can keep running water in your home during maintenance.